top of page

 • 3 min read

-On June 9-13, 2025, VCIP launched at CUNY @ Amazon in midtown Manhattan with a one-week intensive bootcamp, with more than 50 VC representatives in attendance to help students prepare for their internships.
-VCIP includes a ten-week paid summer internship at a leading NYC VC firm, a $7K stipend for the duration of program, access to top VCs and a network of smart, ambitious peers, and mentorship from experienced investors and startup ecosystem leaders.
+The internship programs launched in June at CUNY @ Amazon in midtown Manhattan with a one-week intensive bootcamp.
+Both VCIP and the startup internship initiative included a ten-week paid summer internship at a leading NYC VC firm, a $7K stipend for the duration of program, access to top VCs and a network of smart, ambitious peers, and mentorship from experienced investors and startup ecosystem leaders.

 © 2026 by NY I-Corps Hub.